-The launch of the updated CH-R found journo’s in George on a 600Km small-town Grand Tour. which given the distance and amount of driving proved a number of critical reminders as to why this Sub-compact is such a fantastic combination of sporty, dynamic and comfortable.
+The launch of the updated CH-R found journo’s in George on a 600Km small-town Grand Tour, which given the distance and amount of driving proved several critical reminders as to why this Sub-compact is such a fantastic combination of sporty, dynamic and comfortable.
 The facelifted model retains the 1.2Litre Turbocharged engine shared with the Corolla Hatch, producing 85kWs and 185Nm mated to a CVT transmission in the Luxury trim at test.
-The engine is smooth and the power delivery is rewarding at most, given it gets the crossover moving at a rate that allows you to be confident overtaking and building speed.
-The greatest element is the power progression and mid-range pull when building to freeway speeds.
-The large 18”-inch wheels interference very little when at speed but the roar at lower speeds is noticeable.
+The engine is smooth, and the power delivery is rewarding at most, given it gets the crossover moving at a rate that allows you to be confident overtaking and building speed.
+The most distinctive element is the power progression and mid-range pull when making your way up to freeway speeds.
+The large 18”-inch wheels interference very little when at speed but the roar at lower rates is noticeable.
 The time spent with the CH-R included some spectacular mountain passes that ushered the genuinely dynamic chassis to shine through.
-Steering inputs are direct and precise and the weight increases well with speed, the chassis is very planted and when driving with a passion not familiar to a sub-compact it responded very well and still remained very comfortable when driving sedately.
+Steering inputs are direct and precise and the weight increases well with speed, the C-HR is very planted.
+When driving with a passion not familiar to a sub-compact, it responded very well and remained very comfortable when driving sedately.

-In conclusion, the CH-R’s European success is not without reason, as the Sub-Compact market gets more and more saturated with entrants and competitors one should remember CH-R was one of the early cars to capture the brilliance that created this segment and this does that better than ever before.
-With the promise of a Yaris based replacement and a Gazoo Racing version of the CH-R this is a platform at speaks and bounds.
+CH-R’s European success is not without reason.
+As the Sub-Compact market gets more saturated with entrants and competitors, one should remember CH-R was one of the early cars to capture the brilliance that created this segment.
+Now it does this better than ever before.
+With the promise of a Yaris based replacement and a Gazoo Racing version of the CH-R, this is a platform at speaks leaps and bounds.